 - To Liaise internationally with other breed club health committees

 The Sub Committee has also produced two leaflets; one outlines the information provided here and the other is a letter to a Vet introducing the Clumber Spaniel.
-We hope that both will be useful to new owners and would encourage breeders to include copies in their “Puppy Pack”
+We hope that both will be useful to new owners and would encourage breeders to include copies in their “Puppy Pack”.

 Health screening is recommended for all dogs particularly those being bred from.
 Current health screening recommended by the Clumber Spaniel Club:

-KC/BVA hip scoring.
-This has to be done by a veterinary surgeon.
+Hip Scoring and Elbow Scoring has to be done by a veterinary surgeon.
 The dog will need to be heavily sedated or put under anaesthetic.
 X rays will be taken of the hips and forwarded to the KC/BVA who will assess and score them, the lower the score the better.
 A fee will be charged by the veterinary surgeon for carrying out this procedure as well as a fee by the KC/BVA.